TeseoLou/codoku/README.md

 Images now load quickly without compromising clarity.
 Codoku’s About and 404 pages are noticeably faster and feel more responsive—especially on mobile—thanks to lighter, correctly-sized visuals and proper layout rendering.

 ## **7.5.
 Validation Issues**
-As part of Codoku’s commitment to clean, accessible, and standards-compliant code, I rigorously tested the application against HTML, ARIA, and accessibility validation tools (like the W3C Validator and axe DevTools).
-These tests surfaced several markup-level issues that, while not always visible to end users, posed risks to semantic clarity, screen reader compatibility, and long-term maintainability.
+As part of **Codoku’s** commitment to clean, accessible, and standards-compliant code, I rigorously tested the website in which several markup-level issues surfaced which, while not always visually apparent, had important implications for:

+- Semantic clarity (e.g., correct use of elements like `<nav>`, `<main>`, `<section>`)
+- ARIA role accuracy and redundancy
+- Screen reader compatibility and labeling
+- HTML5 syntax compliance for maintainability and forward compatibility

+---

 ### **7.5.1.
 XHTML-Style Self-Closing Tags**
 Codoku originally included self-closing tags like `<img />`, which are valid in XHTML but not in standard HTML5 syntax.
 While browsers are forgiving, these violations caused W3C validation errors.